 Automated Engineering Services has announced its acquisition of California-based Process Integration, Inc. This acquisition expands the AES product portfolio in the Southern California region.

-Process Integration, Inc. is the Southern California authorized representative for leading product brands such as Mettler Toledo, Microfluidics, Aber, and GEMU.
-Through this acquisition, AES expands its existing product portfolio to include cell density measurement instruments, high shear homogenizers, process analytics instrumentation, valves, as well as measurement and control systems.
+Process Integration, Inc. is the Southern California authorized representative for leading product brands such as Mettler Toledo, Microfluidics and Aber.
+Through this acquisition, AES expands its existing product portfolio to include cell density measurement instruments, high shear homogenizers, process analytics instrumentation, as well as measurement and control systems.
 These instruments are used in the biotech, petrochemical, pharmaceutical, water treatment, chemical, semi conductor, food/beverage, and other industries.
 AES will serve as the Southern California authorized representative for this new range of products.

 AES President and CEO, Leo Castaneda, said, “Process Integration is the perfect complement to our growing business.
 AES is based in Southern California and has a wide range of accounts in the area.
 The acquisition enables us to better serve our existing customers and opens doors for AES to new customers in the region that require our core integration solutions and engineering services.”

 The acquisition brings a talented and passionate team of industry experts to AES, which ensures a seamless transition for current Process Integration customers.
 Process Integration founders, Joe Vandehey and John Scott, are joining the AES team and bring decades of experience to the organization.

 Joe Vandehey has over 26 years of experience in plant automation and controls.
 Before Process Integration, Joe specialized in instrumentation and control solutions at Burkert in Irvine, CA. Prior to that, Joe supplied process control equipment to the commercial nuclear power industry through his work at Enertech.
 Joe started his career as a US Naval Nuclear Reactor Operator.